Changissnz/selfinterest/README.md

 although they might not know the consequences of acting on what they comprehend to be their self-interest.
 It can be argued that no one knows the future in absolute detail, after all.
-As for the will, the will has no mind to decide things on its lone existence as a force.
+As for the will, the will has no mind to decide things by its lone existence as a force.
 The material of animate and inanimate is what contains the force of will; on a related note, the will as one single force is dispersed in the way of arbitrary splits of economy between all material.
 The will, being mindless, exists in modalities